 CONTACT US

-Esophageal Manometry
+Esophageal Manometry Test

 An important investigation for Esophageal motility disorders

-sophageal manometry is a test used to measure the function of the lower esophageal sphincter and the muscles of the esophagus.
+Esophageal manometry is a test used to measure the function of the lower esophageal sphincter and the muscles of the esophagus.
 Lower esophageal sphincter or LES is the valve that prevents reflux (coming back) of gastric acid into the esophagus.
-Esophageal manometry measures the rhythmic muscle contractions that occur in your esophagus when you swallow.
+Esophageal manometry test measures the rhythmic muscle contractions that occur in your esophagus when you swallow.
 Esophageal manometry also measures the coordination and force exerted by the muscles of your esophagus.
 This investigation will tell your doctor if your esophagus is able to move food to your stomach normally.
 To know why you might be experiencing a problem with your digestive system, it helps to understand the swallowing and digestive processes.
-The manometry test is commonly given to people who have:
+The Esophageal manometry test is commonly given to people who have:

 • Difficulty swallowing